 Christopher Hodapp is the author of 'Freemasons For Dummies,' the world's best-selling introduction to the Masonic fraternity; 'Solomon's Builders: Freemasons, Founding Fathers and the Secrets of Washington D.C.' ; and he is the co-author with Alice Von Kannon of 'The Templar Code For Dummies' and 'Conspiracy Theories And Secret Societies For Dummies.'
-In 2008 he became the Editor in Chief of The Journal of The Masonic Society, and is today the Editor Emeritus.
+In 2008 he became the founding Editor of The Journal of The Masonic Society, and is today the Editor Emeritus.
 His 'Freemasons For Dummies' blog has been regularly updated since 2006, and is the world's most popular source of national and international news about the fraternity.

 Chris spent twenty three years in advertising as a commercial filmmaker for Dean Crow Productions in Indianapolis, shooting and editing close to 1,000 commercials, music videos and feature films.
 He has written scripts for corporate and non-profit clients, and his voice has appeared in many television and radio commercials.

 Chris received his college education at Indiana University, the University of Southern California, Los Angeles Valley College, California State University at Northridge, and Indiana/Purdue University at Indianapolis.